James Sheppard

-James Sheppard (born April 25, 1988) is a Canadian professional ice hockey forward currently playing for Vienna Capitals of the ICE Hockey League (ICEHL).
-He previously played in the National Hockey League (NHL) for the Minnesota Wild, San Jose Sharks and the New York Rangers.
+James Sheppard (born April 25, 1988) is a Canadian former professional ice hockey forward who played six seasons in the National Hockey League (NHL) for the Minnesota Wild, San Jose Sharks, and New York Rangers.

 Playing career

 Junior

 After growing up playing hockey in Hockey Nova Scotia's minor hockey system, Sheppard played for the Dartmouth Subways of the Nova Scotia Major Midget Hockey League (NSMMHL) in 2003–2004.
 He grew up in his elementary and junior high years attending Cavalier Drive School in Lower Sackville, Nova Scotia.
 In his rookie season with the Subways, Sheppard scored 92 points in 61 games.
 That following summer, Sheppard was drafted 1st overall in the Quebec Major Junior Hockey League (QMJHL) draft by the Cape Breton Screaming Eagles.
 As the season progressed, Sheppard represented Team Atlantic at the World Under-17 Championship.
 Sheppard wore the honour of team captain and scored ten points in six games, leading his team to a bronze medal.
 Sheppard eventually finished the 2004–2005 QMJHL season fourth in team scoring with 45 points.
 In January 2006, Sheppard was one of ten QMJHL participants to represent Team Orr in the CHL Top Prospects game, where he recorded one assist.
 Sheppard went on to finish the 2005–06 season second in team scoring with 84 points.
 Sheppard wore the honour of team captain for the 2006–07 season but was omitted from Canada's roster for the 2006 IIHF World Under-20 Hockey Championship.
-Sheppard was drafted by the Minnesota Wild in the first round, ninth overall, in the 2006 NHL Entry Draft.
+Sheppard was drafted by the Minnesota Wild in the first round, ninth overall, in the 2006 NHL entry draft.